H3llKa1ser/IT-and-Security-101/Cryptography/Attacks on Cryptography.md

 ### 7) Linear cryptanalysis: A known plaintext attack that uses liner approximations to describe the behavior of the block cipher

 ### 8) Algebraic attack: Exploits vulnerabilities within the intrinsic algebraic structure of mathematical functions

+### 9) Rainbow table: A lookup table of sorted hash outputs.
+Hash values are saved to refer to at a later time